It is a well-known fact that launching a startup is not going to bring you profits and fame

 There are many marketing instruments and techniques, which help in promoting your business and building your audience.
 Starting a blog will help to engage your customers with valuable content interesting to them, while email marketing will provide the chance for your audience to be regularly reminded about your activities and updates.
 Also, it is crucial to be present in social media channels (especially Facebook, Twitter and LinkedIn), which nowadays represent the company for the customers and pose a way to get to them.

 Outsourcing development work

 Since forming your own in-house full-time development team may be very cost-consuming for a startup, you can go in for outsourcing.
-This way, you are not geographically limited and able to hire people from the location with lower average incomes than yours.
+This way, you are not geographically limited and able to hire people from location with lower average incomes than yours.
 It can save you from some overhead, operational, technological, licensing, and training costs.
-You just hire the number of people needed to execute necessary workload and pay them precisely for their work done without the need to handle the team when there is no more work to do.
-Besides, it gives you access to get real experts on the board accustomed to the latest technological advancements and enables you to focus on your core competence and other important issues.
+You just hire the number of people needed to execute necessary workload and pay them precisely for their work without the need to handle the team when there is no more work to do.
+Besides, it gives you access to get real experts on the board who are accustomed to the latest technological advancements and enables you to focus on your core competence and other important issues.

 Maybe your startup idea does not require a great deal of money to be brought to life, but you surely need some start capital to start the process.
 Funding must be done before you receive any profits; that is why the lack of money is often the reason for postponing or even stopping startup launches.
 Apparently, if you have enough money to cover your initial business needs, it is perfect.
 Otherwise, there are a few ways to get the money for your startup.
 You can ask your friends and family to support your business, attract investors, use crowdfunding or apply for a business grant.
 Eventually, when you successfully start and get your product on track, you can use your business profits for its growth.